Milwaukee M18 FUEL 1/2″ Drill/Driver vs DeWalt 20V MAX XR 1/2″ Hammer Drill/Driver: Head-to-Head Comparison

 Quick Verdict

-Choose the Milwaukee M18 FUEL 2903-20 if you need maximum torque and power for heavy-duty tasks.
+Choose the Milwaukee M18 FUEL 2903-20 if you need maximum torque, are in the M18 ecosystem, and don't regularly drill into masonry.

 Spec-by-Spec Comparison